xuanqing94/fnet-web/README.md

 ## Start server

-You can simple run with
+You can simply run with

 ```bash
 python app.py